-The relatively fixed pool of candidate items set by the MovieLens platform for users in the $R_1$ stage makes the first $15$ interactions of users concentrate on the most popular items (most of them are also well-known classic movies).
-However, the context of the user's last interaction (the last $15$ interactions in our case) becomes more personalized and cold as multiple rounds of updates by the internal engine.
+The relatively fixed pool of candidate items set by the MovieLens platform for users in the $R_1$ stage makes the first $15$ interactions of users concentrate on the most popular items (most of them are also well-known and/or classic movies).
+However, the context of the user's last interactions (the last $15$ interactions in our case) becomes more personalized after multiple rounds of updates by the internal engine.
 Thus, the removal of the last $15$ interactions makes it more difficult to predict the test instance correctly, especially for sequential recommendation algorithms.
 From experiments with ItemKNN, SVD, and Multi-VAE, we can easily see that users' ratings of high-popularity items in the $R_1$ stage are of limited help to the detailed classification of users' preferences.

 Further, we also observe the popularity dilemma posed by the first $15$ interactions.
 When the first $15$ interactions are included, the recommendation algorithm tends to treat the highly popular movies in the first $15$ interactions as the correct test items, which in turn affects the recommendation performance.
 When the first $15$ interactions are removed, the information about the user's primary interests embedded in the highly popular movies is lost, and the final result declines.